 Add Tableau Cloud:

 Select Trusted sites, and in the Add this website to the zone box, enter *.online.tableau.com.

 Click Add, and then click Close.

 These steps were taken from the Microsoft Windows page Security zones: adding or removing websites(Link opens in a new window).

 Note: The link provided will take you away from the Tableau website.
 Although we make every effort to ensure these links to external websites are accurate, up-to-date, and relevant, Tableau cannot take responsibility for the accuracy or freshness of pages maintained by external providers.
 Contact the external site for answers to questions regarding its content.

-MFA is a secure account authentication method that requires you to prove your identity by providing two or more pieces of verification information, also known as “factors”, when you sign in to Tableau Online.
-The first factor is the username and password you use to sign in to Tableau Online (i.e. your TableauID credentials).
+MFA is a secure account authentication method that requires you to prove your identity by providing two or more pieces of verification information, also known as “factors”, when you sign in to Tableau Cloud.
+The first factor is the username and password you use to sign in to Tableau Cloud (i.e. your TableauID credentials).
 The additional factor is a code generated by an authenticator app, such as Salesforce Authenticator or a third-party time-based one-time passcode (TOTP) app.